kfragkedaki/Pedestrian_Project/README.md

 The following commands assume that you have created a new root directory inside the project directory like this:
 `mkdir experiments`.
 Inside this already *existing* root directory, each experiment will create a time-stamped output directory containing model checkpoints, performance metrics per epoch, the experiment configuration, log files, etc.

+*Python >= 3.9*

 ### Get SinD Dataset